aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/400-lab-04-mappings.md

 The final template is `06-lab04-Mapping-Solution.yaml`
 {{% /notice %}}

+#### 1. Let's start with creating _EnvironmentType_ parameter

 This section will define two possible environments, `test` and `prod`.
 It will use a new parameter, `EnvironmentType`.

-You will use this mapping to configure the `InstanceType` property of the `AWS::EC2::Resource` according to the environment specified.

-#### 1. Let's start with creating _EnvironmentType_ parameter

 In the _Parameters_ section of the template.
 Replace the `InstanceType` parameter with the code below (you will not need the `InstanceType `parameter anymore.
 You will use the mapping instead).